algovisuals/Algo-Visuals/README.md

 Contributions are welcome!
 To contribute:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix
-3. Make your changes and ensure they adhere to our coding standards.
+3. Make your changes and ensure they adhere to our coding standards
-4. Submit a pull request with a detailed description of your changes.
+4. Submit a pull request with a detailed description of your changes

 Please open an issue first if you plan significant changes or need clarification on project goals.